fairlearn/fairlearn/README.md

 ## Visualizations

-This repository containts a visualization dashboard that enables data scientists, auditors, business decision makers, and other stakeholders to visually observe and analyze how their model is treating represented groups in datapoints (e.g., different ethnicities), get insights into (un)fairness of their model and potential ways of mitigating the obsereved unfairness.
+This repository containts a visualization dashboard that enables data scientists, auditors, business decision makers, and other stakeholders to visually observe and analyze how their model predictions are impacting different groups of data points (e.g., different ethnicities).
+It provides a high-level and detailed view of prediction insights for assessing which groups are negatively impacted.
+Using this dashboard you get insights into (un)fairness of you model and gain ideas around potential ways of mitigating the obsereved unfairness.

 ### Visualization: single model, pre-mitigation